Justyn Keeble

 Website: justynkeeble.wixsite.com

-At 23 years old, and having just been made redundant from his job, he figured it was time to give music a fair go and despite being completely self-taught it was either sink or swim.
-Between 1993 and 2011 he played keyboards at gigs ranging from small bars to theatre stages both solo and with bands, and also played some guitar too.
-In 1998 Justyn was diagnosed with Charcot Marie Tooth, a condition that effects around 25,000 people in the UK.
+At 23 years old, and having just been made redundant from his job, he moved into the music profession full time.
+Between 1993 and 2011 he played keyboards at gigs ranging from small bars to theatre stages both solo and with bands and undertook session work.
+As well as keyboards he provided vocals and occasionally played guitar too.

+In 1997 Justyn was diagnosed with Charcot Marie Tooth, a condition that effects around 25,000 people in the UK.
 CMT is a hereditary neurological condition that effects motor skills and subsequently leads to muscle wastage in the lower legs and hands.
-Justyn adds "This has an effect on my mobility and my hands.
-The muscle wastage and reduced motor function means that I cannot expect to play as I once did, so I am finding ways to adapt my playing style to suit my new reality.
+Justyn says "This has affected my mobility and my hands, and while quitting full time music in 2011 was heart breaking, it was pointed out that it need not be the end.
+The muscle wastage and reduced motor function means that I cannot expect to play as I once did, however I am finding ways to adapt my playing style to continue playing keyboards, and I'm now also playing percussion to help secure my musical future".